Irrational-Encoding-Wizardry/guide.encode.moe/encoding/masking-limiting-etc.md

 ## Masking

-Masking refers to a broad set of techniques used to merge multiple clips, usually one filtered clip merged with a source clip according to an overlay mask clip.
+Masking refers to a broad set of techniques used to merge multiple clips.
+Usually one filtered clip is merged with a source clip according to an overlay mask clip.
 A mask clip specifies the weight for each individual pixel according to which the two clips are merged;